Luke Burt: Coaching career

-In 2017, Burt coached The Parramatta National Youth Competition side to fourth place on the table.
+In 2017, Burt coached the Parramatta National Youth Competition side to fourth place on the table.
 After defeating Cronulla and Penrith, Burt guided Parramatta to the final ever Under 20's grand final against Manly.
 Parramatta went on to lose the match 20–18 with Manly scoring in the final minute of the game to win.
 In November 2017, Burt joined The Gold Coast Titans to become assistant coach alongside Garth Brennan.

 On 15 July 2019, Burt was named as interim coach until the end of the 2019 NRL season along with Craig Hodges after Gold Coast head coach Garth Brennan was terminated by the club after a 24–2 loss against Penrith which left the Gold Coast sitting bottom of the ladder.

 In Round 20 of the 2019 NRL season, the Gold Coast suffered their second heaviest defeat as a club losing 58–6 to the Sydney Roosters at the Sydney Cricket Ground.
 Burt's interim coaching partner Craig Hodges described the loss by saying "The fear is that it is the habit they allow...that becomes acceptable for them individually whether they stay here or whether they move on to other places, And if that's what they take out of this season, if that's their legacy moving forward from this season, I think that's a terrible tragedy".

 In Round 22 of the 2019 NRL season against Burt's former club the Parramatta Eels, the Gold Coast lost the match 36–12 at Cbus Super Stadium which all but confirmed that the club would finish last and claim the wooden spoon with just 3 games remaining.

 The Gold Coast were officially handed the wooden spoon the following week as they lost 24–8 against Melbourne at AAMI Park.
 The wooden spoon capped off a bad year for sport on the Gold Coast as the other team representing the region, the Gold Coast Suns finished last in the AFL.

+On 24 May 2026, the PNG Chiefs announced Burt as the club's assistant coach from 2028.

 Records and accomplishments

 In a game against Canberra in the 2005 NRL season, Burt scored 28 points (3 tries and 8 goals).
 That point total matched his previous best and tied the club record for most points in a match.

 Debuting at the age of 17 years and 9 months, Burt became the youngest player to play first-grade for the Eels.

-In round 22 of the regular 2009 NRL season Burt scored a 24-point haul which helped the Parramatta Eels secure their fourth straight victory, defeating the Newcastle Knights 40–8 at Parramatta Stadium in front of a crowd of 17,669.
+In Round 22 of the 2009 NRL season Burt scored a 24-point haul which helped the Parramatta Eels secure their fourth straight victory, defeating the Newcastle Knights 40–8 at Parramatta Stadium in front of a crowd of 17,669.
 Luke bagged a double including one disallowed try along with scoring 8 goals from 8 attempts which concluded his best performance of the year.

 Burt scored his 100th first grade try for the Eels in the 2009 Preliminary Final against the Bulldogs (Only the second ever Parramatta player to do so behind Brett Kenny).